 We are currently offeringing guardian homes for some of our adult girls: TBD.
 The potential guardian home MUST be within 30 miles of Tracy, CA. To apply to be a guardian home, please text us at number below.

 Basics: very funny, loves to watch TV.
 Barks at the TV if a dog comes on.
 Loves treats but will let the others get theirs first.
 Crate trained, comes when called, wants very much to please.

-UPDATE: Daisy is in a Guardian home at this time
+UPDATE: Daisy was placed in a Guardian Home in Sacramento.